MEET OUR TEAM

 Hannah (she/her) is a New York State Licensed Master Social Worker (LMSW) with experience supporting adolescents and adults in outpatient therapy.

-She utilizes person-centered and strengths-based practices, cognitive behavioral therapy (CBT), mindfulness, and other evidence-based interventions to support individuals navigating anxiety, depression, relationship challenges, trauma, and more.
+She utilizes person-centered and strengths-based practices, Cognitive Behavioral Therapy (CBT), mindfulness, and other evidence-based interventions to support individuals navigating anxiety, depression, relationship challenges, trauma, and more.

 With a strong focus on how trauma and oppression can impact well-being, Hannah emphasizes building self-worth and helping her clients develop positive coping skills to overcome the challenges they face.